wwillfred/Certified-Kubernetes-Administrator-with-Vagrant/Readme.md

 These steps assume you have already installed Vagrant on your system.

 ## i.
 IP address ranges
-You will need to specify the VM address ranges using the [networks.conf](vagrant/networks.conf) file:
+You will need to specify the VM address ranges by copying the [networks.conf](vagrant/networks.conf) file:
 ```
 sudo cp networks.conf /etc/vbox/networks.conf
 ```